jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

   (b) hold the exemption excess (in whole or in part) and apply the amount held at some future time to a liability of the person concerned to make further payments of financial support:
   (c) amend any assessment.

-### Subpart 3 — Determinations in relation to exemptions for hospital patients, prisoners, and persons under 16 years
+### Subpart 3 — Determinations in relation to exemptions for hospital patients, persons suffering from long-term periods of illness, prisoners, and persons under 16 years

 ### 89K Commissioner may make determinations in relation to exemptions
 (1) The Commissioner may, in accordance with this subpart, make a determination having the effect that a specified exemption does not apply, or ceases to apply, in relation to the whole or a part of a period for which it was granted.